 - expenses associated with the participation of a cultural mediator

-The deadline for receipt of applications has passed for the 2020-2021 school year.
+The deadline for receipt of applications is October 15, 2022.

 Public and private schools: